-The Entertainment Pact Foundation supports the Entertainment Pact petition, a shared commitment to addressing the environmental issues resulting from the hyper-growth of the digital entertainment sector, encompassing its entire structure.
+Following engagements announced by world leaders at Cop21 and more recently Cop26 summit, the non-profit association "Entertainment Pact" supports the Entertainment Pact petition, a shared commitment between scientists, NGOs and artists to addressing the environmental issues resulting from the hyper-growth of the digital sector.

 In the context of the Covid-19 health crisis, throughout the globe we have witnessed a acceleration of our dependency on digital, whether it be in consumption of entertainment and cultural content, organization of the workforce, finance, and even social interaction.

 The digital sector relies on a complex physical infrastructure of data centers.
 The exponential growth of the sector is set to make it the biggest single Greenhouse Gas polluter in the near future.